bio

 I use three formats for image capture; large format (4x5 inch film size), medium format (2-1/4 x 2-1/4inch film size), and 35mm.
 My large format camera is an Arca Swiss 4x5.
 It has an abundant amount of movements which allows for greater control over the image perspective.
 I use six lenses with this format; a 60mm f4 Nikkor-sw supper wide angle, a 90mm f9 Nikkor-sw wide angle, 150mm f5.6 Calter-II N, 210mm f5.6 Schneider apo-symmar, 300mm f9 Nikkor-M, and 400mm f5.6 Schneider Apo-Tele-Xenar.
 The medium format system is comprised of a Hasselbad 500c camera and four lenses; 50mm f4 CF distagon, 80mm f2.8 Planar, 150mm f4 CF Sonnar, and 250mm CF f5.6 Sonnar.
 The 35mm system is a Nikon 8008 and 3 lenses; 24-70mm f3.5 sigma zoom, 70-210 f3.5 nikkor zoom, 400mm f5.6 sigma telephoto.

 In the recent past I printed all my images on Ilfochrome paper.
-This was a tedious process as it was necessary to make contrast reducing masks using b&w film to control the contrast of Ilfochrome paper.
-As difficult as this sometimes seemed, I truly enjoyed the solitude of my darkroom.
-It gave me time to slow down and ponder the places I’ve been.
-However, one cannot stop progress.
-It has become more and more difficult to obtain Ilfochrome paper and chemistry.
-Many suppliers of photographic materials have stopped carrying these supplies and others had sporatic inventories.
-I saw the writing on the wall so I decided to make the change to digital output.
+This is a tedious but rewarding process as it is necessary to make contrast reducing masks using b&w film to control the contrast of Ilfochrome paper.
+As difficult as this sometimes seems, I truly enjoy the solitude of my darkroom.
+It gives me time to slow down and ponder the places I’ve been and to practive an art many do not have the patients to do.
+I have also started to scan my film for digital output.
 I still shoot film, and most importantly for me, mostly 4x5 film.
-Now I scan it and print it on my Epson 9800 printer.
-My darkroom is now a lightroom, if you will, consisting of a computer, two scanners and a printer.
+Now I also scan it and print it on my Epson 9800 printer.
+My darkroom is now also a lightroom, if you will, consisting of a computer, two scanners and a printer.
 My task now is to bring the scanned image back to life and match the original transperancy after it is scanned.
-And, as bad as I feel about giving up my wet darkroom, I really don’t feel it was a waste because what I learned about printing could also be applied to digital printing.
-My goal is and has always been to make the final print as luminous and robust as the original scene.
+What I have learned in my darkroom can be applied to my digital output.
+With both processes my goal is and has always been to make the final print as luminous and robust as the original scene.